renzibei/fph-table/docs/ci.md

 *data layout*: the parameter search can pick a geometry that spreads the same keys over more cache lines while the disassembly stays byte-identical.

+Both probe runs must reach their last workload.
+One probe source builds both sides, so a counter that appears on one side only means a run stopped early, and the check fails rather than treating it as new.

 ## Callgrind

 `check-callgrind.sh` counts what one lookup loop executes, with the table built before the collection window opens so the parameter search is not in the count.
-Linux only: valgrind has no macOS arm64 port, and the script skips itself elsewhere. `-march` and the simulated cache geometry are pinned; both change the counts, and neither should be a property of the runner the job landed on.
+Linux only: valgrind has no macOS arm64 port. `-march` and the simulated cache geometry are pinned; both change the counts, and neither should be a property of the runner the job landed on.

 Instructions are compared for exact equality.
 Repeat runs are bit-identical, and a commit that touched only construction moved the count by 0.0000% in every